-Since 2010, Wesley Medical Center’s joint replacement program as performed more than 4,000 knee and hip replacement procedures for patients throughout Kansas.
+Since 2010, Wesley Medical Center’s joint replacement program, both accredited by The Joint Commission and a Blue Cross Blue Shield Distinction Center, has performed more than 4,000 knee and hip replacement procedures for patients throughout Kansas.

-Patients undergoing knee or hip replacement surgery will experience Wesley’s comprehensive care team approach that includes board certified surgeons, a dedicated nurse specialist to help manage the process, a nursing team trained in orthopedic care, experienced occupation and physical therapists and a personalized treatment care plan.
+Patients undergoing knee or hip replacement surgery will experience Wesley’s comprehensive care team approach that includes board-certified surgeons, a dedicated nurse specialist to help manage the process, a nursing team trained in orthopedic care, experienced occupational and physical therapists and a personalized treatment care plan.

 Wesley believes in keeping patients informed and involved in their health before, during and after the surgery to help ensure patient satisfaction.
 Wesley offers an education handout and pre-op class to help make patients feel more comfortable with the surgical and recovery process.